+Section 6000, Specific STAR+PLUS HCBS Program Services

+Revision 2019-1; Effective March 16, 2020 June 3, 2019

 6230 Nursing Services in Assisted Living Facilities

-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-Assisted living facilities (ALFs) must have sufficient staff to assist with member medication regimens (Texas Administrative Code (TAC), Title 40, §92.41).
+Assisted living facilities (ALFs) must have sufficient staff to assist with member medication regimens (Texas Administrative Code (TAC), Title 26, §553.41).
 Nursing for this task may be included on the individual service plan (ISP), depending on the member’s needs and the facility type.
 Licensed nurses who own an ALF or are employed by the facility may directly administer medication to members residing in ALFs, but are not required to do so.
 In ALFs, delegation of nursing tasks to facility attendants is not allowed by licensure.
 See Section 7200, Assisted Living Services, Section 7224, Personal Care 3, and Section 7230, Other Services Available to Members.